MOVES-Royal Bank of Canada, Evercore, BNP Paribas, BCS Global Markets

 (Adds Royal Bank of Canada, Evercore, State Street Corp, Prudential Financial, Citic CLSA, William Blair)

-June 14 The following financial services industry appointments were announced on Wednesday.
+June 14 (Reuters) - The following financial services industry appointments were announced on Wednesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 Jonathan Yalmokas has resigned as Bank of America Corp's head of prime brokerage in the Americas to lead an equity financing business at Royal Bank of Canada, a person familiar with the move said.